nickshine/kubernetes-pi/README.md

 	touch /Volumes/boot/shh
 	```
 	* __Note:__ may need to mount the sd card after flashing.
+	* Insert flashed sd card in to pi.
 4. SSH in to the Pi directly from Ethernet adapter.
 	* [Enable _Internet Sharing_][ssh-mac-ethernet]
 	* Raspbian should have [Avahi Daemon][avahi] running, allowing for